Why are we doing this?

-The Give More Get More Fund is a partnership between Nesta and the Office for Civil Society.
+The Give More Get More Fund is a partnership between Nesta and the Office for Civil Society (see also our Second Half Fund and Join in Stay In).
 We will support organisations to develop and test intensive volunteering placements for people during, or as they approach, retirement, that create clear impact alongside public services.
 For example, you might be a hospital that can offer placements for three months for people to radically improve patients’ well-being and outcomes, or a charity who can create intensive placements for people in schools to improve literacy and attainment.
 Or you might have a different idea altogether.

 We will provide financial and non-financial support to around five organisations or partnerships, based in England.
 Successful applicants will receive financial support of up to £100,000 and significant non-financial support to develop and prototype their ideas, before running the placements.

 We will work with organisations from February to May 2017 to develop and prototype their intensive volunteering ideas.
 From June 2017 to March 2018 you will then pilot your intensive volunteering opportunities with at least 100 people carrying out at least 150 hours of high impact volunteering each (e.g. full time over a two-three month period, or three days a week over a four month period).

 We will also work with organisations to design ways to evaluate the success of the approaches, and the impact of the placements for volunteers and beneficiaries.

 We looked for organisations that: